MIT-LCP/mimic-code-paper/main.md

 Transparent research processes can help to improve the quality of evidence that underpins health care.
 To achieve transparency, researchers must be able to provide both the data used for analysis *and* the code used to process it.
 By supplementing the MIMIC-III Database with the MIMIC Code Repository,  we provide a framework to allow completely reproducible research in critical care.
 While cultural barriers that discourage some researchers from sharing code may pervade the research community, it is now clear that the barriers in the case of MIMIC-III are not technical.
 Readers and reviewers of MIMIC-III studies should be aware that a route for allowing reproducibility is available, whether or not the authors have chosen to take it.

-Additionally, our efforts demonstrate how the concerns of open data raised by Longo et al. in the well publicised editorial on Data Sharing might be addressed [@longo2016data].
+Additionally, our efforts demonstrate how the concerns of open data raised by Longo et al. in the well publicized editorial on Data Sharing might be addressed [@longo2016data].
 Longo argues that researchers not involved in the collection of data may lack understanding of its underlying detail, which we believe is a valid concern.
 Our framework connects researchers who reuse the MIMIC-III dataset with the laboratory and clinical staff who collect and produce the data, helping to provide context for downstream data analysis.
 Contributions to the MIMIC code repository by researchers are encouraged, progressively improving the codebase and helping to accelerate research in critical care.
 Source code control allows for transparency both in the authorship of the code and in the nature of changes [@Perez-Riverol2016].

 <!--
 * Presented detailed repository that facilitates research